 If your husky was once cuddly but no longer is, it could be that he’s protecting an injury and doesn’t want you to get close.
 This can range from subtly moving away from you or even showing aggression.

 While this is more unlikely, it’s always important to rule out health issues first.
 If you have noticed a change in behavior alongside this, a call to your veterinarian wouldn’t hurt!

 Of course not!
 Many huskies out there do actually enjoy cuddles and will happily squeeze up to you on the couch whenever prompted.

 But the reality is that this isn’t the case for the majority.
 Let’s move on to discuss something I think is quite important, and that’s what we expect our huskies to be like, compared to what they are actually like…

 By nature, humans are emotional and we want to express our love through cuddles and smooches, but we have to remember that’s human behavior, not canine behavior.

 This is quite a big point to take away from the article.

-Huskies are in fact a breed that loves attention and craves human-companionship, but for them, that doesn’t mean cuddles and smooches, it means having you there.
+Huskies are in fact a breed that loves attention and craves human companionship, but for them, that doesn’t mean cuddles and smooches, it means having you there with them.